 Other individual parts of an enemy ST, such as the arms or legs, can be destroyed, allowing the player to cripple an enemy part by part.
 Rather then be adversely effected by losing parts, some enemies will simply fire powerful shots from their missing parts, making this a sometimes risky tactic.

 In Time Trials, the player selects their difficulty level (Low, Medium, or High), which determines the three opponents they will face during the time trial.
 The player then fights the three opponents for the difficulty level they have selected, and at the end receive a cumulative fight time.
 In each fight, the player is given a single bomb, and no special power ups.
-If the player dies during a fight, their time of death is kept should they decide to continue, and is added to their total fight time when the level is subsequently finished.
-Training Mode
+If the player's ST is destroyed during a fight, their time of defeat is kept should they decide to continue, and is added to their total fight time when the level is subsequently finished.

 Training Mode allows the player to replay each ST's respective tutorial missions from the start of the game.